multi-geth/multi-geth/README.md

 $ geth --rinkeby console
 ```

-This command will start geth in a full archive mode, causing it to download, process, and store the entirety
-of available chain data.

 ### Configuration

 As an alternative to passing the numerous flags to the `geth` binary, you can also pass a